Discover Amsterdam

 Image from Jan de Ridder

 Located on the Keizersgracht, Huis Marseille has been established for over 20 years and was the first photography museum in Amsterdam.
-After marvelling at impressive photographic works spread through the luminous rooms of two 17th century canal houses, enjoy some sun in the quaint courtyard garden.
+After marvelling at impressive photographic works spread through the luminous rooms of two 17th-century canal houses, enjoy some sun in the quaint courtyard garden.
 When you’ve had your fill of fresh air, dive back into the collections or head into the speciality bookshop.

 The Embassy of the Free Mind

-Embassy of the Free Mind interior
+Alchemist garden Embassy of the Free Mind

 Image from Embassy of the Free Mind

 Free thought is the ability to formulate one's ideas autonomously, without limits and regardless of religion, culture or age.
-This feeling is exactly what The Embassy wants to stimulate, hosting a great variety of exhibitions and a historic library where you can browse through an incredible book collection.
+This feeling is precisely what The Embassy of the Free Mind wants to stimulate, hosting a great variety of exhibitions and a historic library where you can browse through an incredible book collection.
 When you’ve found one that appeals, nestle down in the colourful garden filled with wildflowers.
 What better way to free your mind on a sunny day than with a good read in the fresh air?

 H'ART Museum